Helias Catholic High School Parent/Student Handbook 2020-21

 Helias views the daily classroom activities, lectures, and discussions as valuable components of the educational process.
 Attendance at each class is important to academic success.
 In the absence of direct instruction, the student’s lack of interaction with instructors and classmates substantially compromises the quality of the education the student is receiving.
 That said, it is always the parents’ decision whether or not their child will attend school on a particular day.
 When a parent believes that road or weather conditions are unsafe for their child and school will be in session, the parent must make that decision and keep their child home if they are concerned for his/her safety.

-Any custodial parent can choose to have his/her son or daughter miss school for any reasons they approve.
+Any custodial parent can choose to have his/her son or daughter miss school for any reasons.
 However, it is essential that Helias be notified of all absences as it is our responsibility to know the whereabouts of all students.
 If a student is unable to come to school, his/her parent or guardian must call (635-6139), e-mail (email@example.com), or fax (635-5615) Helias between 7:00 a.m. and 15 minutes after the school start time to give the student’s name, year in school, and that he/she will not be at school.
 The school should not have to call the parent.